|

 2. Select the icon or name of the drop box (example: "Drop Box for First Set of Written Assignments").

-3. Click the "Browse" button next to the "File to Upload" field, then locate the file on your local drive.
+3. Click the “Browse” button next to the “File to Upload” field, then locate on your local drive the file for your answers to the discussion questions.

 4. When the file is found, double-click the file name, or single-click the file name, then click the "Open" button in the dialogue box.

-5. Type a descriptive name for the file in the "Title" field (examples: "Question Set 1" or "Personality Project Stage 1").
+5. Type a descriptive name for the file in the “Title” field such as “Question Set 1.”

 6. Select the file type from the pull-down list.